Random-People/Fibonacci/README.md

 ![](https://img.shields.io/github/repo-size/KaiLyons/Fibonacci) ![](https://img.shields.io/github/license/KaiLyons/Fibonacci)
 # The Fibonacci Project

+**UPDATE: As of March 21, 2020 we are offically allowing "extension" languages that used to break the first rule that said it needed to run its own compiler or interpreter.
+No longer the case, and this means languages like TypeScript, CoffeeScript, and others will be getting a chance.**

 Development began on September 24th, 2019 as a little side-project to understand particularly few languages, and draft a report on them that never published.
 The project initially was abandoned for five months, then February 14th, 2020, I chose to return to this project to include all programming languages as possible.
 The intention of the project is a library of an incredible amount of languages currently added.
 I am gradually adding more languages with the aim of a hundred.

 The entire project uses the same setup for each language, with only small differences in each.
 The format being print the first two numbers of the sequence manually, set the two main variables, to finally use a while loop of the key variable being less than one million.